dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 Don't hardcode stuff in your templates

-* use the Parameter Store to centralize settings
+* use the SSM Parameter Store to centralize settings
 * pass parameters between templates

 +++